RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 5) A database from variants calling by sample is generated with the GATK GenomicsDBImport function, and a list of the reference's chromosomes or contigs is created
 6) Variants calling for all samples (population) is performed with the GATK GenotypeGVCFs function, creating a single vcf file
 7) [Optional] (if extracting bams in a sub reference): convert the positions of the variants in the variant file (vcf file) with the positions given in the genomic reference
-8) Based on the variant statistics calculated by GATK, histograms are created to estimate the quality of the variant calling before filtration
+8) Based on the variant statistics calculated by GATK, histograms are created to estimate the quality of the variant calling before filtration, as well as a boxplot of the observed depth at each genotype (Locus x Sample)

 ## QUICK START